Fisherman's Bastion

 • Commence your tour on Castle Hill, which offers phenomenal panoramas of the city;

-• Enjoy a short stop at the Fisherman's Bastion (with tickets included), offering stunning panoramic views;
+• Enjoy a short stop at the Fisherman's Bastion (with tickets included), and admire the panoramic views;

 • Explore the gardens of Buda Castle and learn about the Hungarian monarchy;